davidctaylor/web-components/packages/web-components/src/components/item/readme.md

 ## Overview

-Item are elements that can contain text, links or any other native elements and should be used as rows by the List or Accordian components.
+Item are elements that can contain text, links or any other native elements and should be used as rows by the List or Accordion components.

 If the Item is of type link, the Item will be defined as an anchor tag.